CLOBr Logo

 Emerging Hybrid Models

-• On-Chain Order Books: Serum and OpenBook on Solana implement on-chain order books
+• On-Chain Order Books: Phoenix and OpenBook on Solana implement on-chain central limit order books (CLOBs)

 • Semi-Custodial Models: Some platforms offer custodial services with on-chain settlement